-We have become very accustomed to these powerful little computers in our pockets that allow us to chat with friends, watch funny videos, read news and share a picture of our food, all at the same time.
+We have become very accustomed to these powerful little computers in our pockets that allow us to chat with friends, watch funny videos, read the news and share a picture of our food, all at the same time.
 Many of us spend a lot of time on the phone just before bed and are even scrolling through Instagram until we close our eyes.
 But the use of screens is having a much greater impact on the quality of your sleep than you suspect.

 “Using the phone before bedtime clearly has an effect.
 It is both the light from the screen and then just the stimulus that I think is even more important.
 The brain is in a state of stimulation until we lie down on the pillow and it’s just that sleep needs its prelude.
 We need to slow down and relax before we go to bed.
 So I recommend giving yourself two hours before bed without a phone.
 I think because we are surrounded by so much stimulus all day long, the effects are so subtle.
 We do not wear it ourselves. ”

-Erla knows the effect first hand.
+Erla knows the effect firsthand.
 She set the rules for her teens to use the phone before bed and decided to stop using the phone at night to set a good example.

 “I myself was often on the phone until I went to bed.
 I did not feel it affected because I slept quite well, but as soon as I began to take myself through to become a role model for them, I realized that this was having a subtle effect on me.
 I was falling into work at night or staying up longer than I expected because I fell into some recreation or something.
 This was a pinch of my sleep and making an impact even though I was trying to sell myself something else.
 I think it’s good for a person to take a break from all this stimulus.
 At least the last hour before we go to bed, “says Erla and adds that watching TV is fine.

 “Because it’s a slightly different stimulus.
 Both of you are usually further away from the TV and this is a slightly more passive stimulus.
-You are watching some entertainment but you are not navigating between different activities, work and other stimuli as you do on the phone.
+You are watching some entertainment but you are not navigating between different activities, work, and other stimuli as you do on the phone.
 There is not the same stimulation going on.
-But of course, it’s best to spend the last hour turning it all off, reading or even listening to an audiobook and just trying to be relaxed with yourself.
+But of course, it’s best to spend the last hour turning it all off, reading or even listening to an audiobook, and just trying to be relaxed with yourself.
 The fewer stimuli in the evening, the better.
 Calm body and soul. “